emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/builder.md

     flatcc_builder_ref_t root;
     flatcc_builder_init(B);
-    /* 0 indicates no file identifier. */
+    /* 0 indicates no file Id. */
     flatcc_builder_buffer_start(B, 0);
     root = /* ... construct a table or a struct */
     flatcc_builder_buffer_end(B, root);

-`buffer_start` takes a file identifier as second argument.
-If null or a string with null characters, the identifier is not stored in the buffer.
+`buffer_start` takes a file Id as second argument.
+If null or a string with null characters, the Id is not stored in the buffer.

 Regardless of whether a struct or table is declared as root in the schema or not, there are methods to automatically start both the buffer and struct or buffer and table such as `Monster_start/end_as_root`.
 This is also valid for nested buffers.
-If the schema has a file identifier, it is used as identifier for the created object.
-The alternative `create_as_root_with_identifier` allows for explicitly setting an id or explicitly dropping an id by providing a null argument.
-The corresponding reader function `Monster_as_root(buffer)` also has a `Monster_as_root_with_identifier(buffer, id)`.
+If the schema has a file Id, it is used as Id for the created object.
+The alternative `create_as_root_with_Id` allows for explicitly setting an id or explicitly dropping an id by providing a null argument.
+The corresponding reader function `Monster_as_root(buffer)` also has a `Monster_as_root_with_Id(buffer, id)`.
 Here the id is ignored if the id is null, and otherwise the operation returns null if the id does not match.
 For the most part ids are handled transparently by these defaults.

-The buffer can be started with block alignment and/or a custom identifier using the `flatcc_builder_buffer_start_aligned`:
+The buffer can be started with block alignment and/or a custom Id using the `flatcc_builder_buffer_start_aligned`:

     flatcc_builder_buffer_start_aligned(B, "myid", 16);
     ...